How to Protect Yourself from Bears in the Wild: Tips and Myths

 Bear safety in the wild: Don’t disturb the animals

-10. Use Binocular and Telephoto Lens to Get a Closer Look at Bears
+10. Use Binoculars and Telephoto Lens to Get a Closer Look at Bears

 Seeing a bear in the wild is a dream come true, especially for wildlife photographers.
 But protecting yourself from any unexpected attacks and any other surprises the bears might pose is even more important.
 So instead of running into the beast’s paws, admire the animals from afar, with binoculars.